mattermost/docs/source/deployment/admin-roles.rst

 Can a System Manager or User Manager demote or deactivate another Admin or Manager?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, no privilege grants the authority to deactivate or demote another admin.
+No privilege grants the authority to deactivate or demote another admin.

 Can a System Manager or User Manager assign or unassign admin roles?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^